 It’s a photo editing and collaging site that offers tons of goodies to beautify or funnify your photos.
-There is a paid version (which I use), but the free version offers plenty of options, from adding mustaches to your face to simple editing to collage-making.
+There is a paid version (which I use), but the free version offers plenty of options, from adding mustaches to your face to simple editing or collage-making.

 Here’s what we did: